ve00ryca/Single-price-grid-component/README.md

 This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-# Currently working on this task :) Have a look at my progress on Netlify:
+# Have a look at my solution:

 https://price-grid-comp.netlify.app/